 How long does Ozempic (semaglutide) stay in your system?

 Ozempic® stays in your system for a little over a month when taken at the highest dose of 2 mg.
 This is based on the half-life of the medication which is the time it takes for 50% of the drug to be removed.
 The half life of Ozempic is 1 week, so if you take 2 mg on Monday the following Monday you’ll have 1 mg (half the dose) in your system.
 One week later there will be 0.5 mg and so on.
 As Ozempic is long-acting, it can be dosed once a week and maintain adequate drug levels in the body rather than having to take it daily.
-If you miss taking your Ozempic within 5 days after your dose was due, you can still resume at the same dose.
-However, if longer than that time has elapsed, it is advised that you contact your doctor for how to proceed.
+If you miss taking your Ozempic, administer the missed dose as soon as possible within 5 days.
+If it has been more than 5 days, skip the missed dose and administer the next dose on your usual injection day.
+If it has been more than 2 weeks since your last dose, contact your medical provider.

 Ozempic® is a registered trademark of Novo Nordisk A/S.